isinyaaa/site/content/real-contributions-with-real-money.md

 **DISCLAIMER:**

-For those who don't know, at the moment of writing this I also work with open source professionally at Red Hat, and of course it is a profitable business otherwise I'd be unemployed.
+For those who don't know, at the moment of writing this I also work with open source at Red Hat, and of course it is a profitable business otherwise I'd be unemployed.
 Notice the context here is very different though as Red Hat not only provides source code for their projects but also many other products related to systems maintenance and services, such as customer assistance and maintenance of customer's product's infrastructure.

 It should be also noted that this blog is **in no way what-so-ever related to Red Hat or any of its subsidiaries, and conveys my personal opinion only.**